 Contributions from participants are commingled in the participant's selected portfolio and invested to provide funding for future employee benefits.
 Each participant owns equity positions in the elected portfolio based on the participant's proportionate share of ownership.
-Investment income or losses are allocated to the participant accounts monthly.
+Investment income and losses are allocated to the participant accounts monthly.
 Following the allocation of the investment income or loss, the participant shares in the equity position of each portfolio are valued for the month.
 The net asset value per share of each investment portfolio fluctuates with market conditions.
-The price per share of each portfolio has increased from fiscal year ended 2018 to fiscal year ended 2019 by 4.60% and 5.51% for Portfolio I and Portfolio II, respectively.
+The price per share of each portfolio has increased from fiscal year ended 2019 to fiscal year ended 2020 by 3.06% and 4.10% for Portfolio I and Portfolio II, respectively.

-The chart below presents a comparison of the price per share for Portfolio I and Portfolio II as of June 30 for fiscal years 2019 and 2018:
+The chart below presents a comparison of the price per share for Portfolio I and Portfolio II as of June 30 for fiscal years 2020 and 2019: